nick-shaw/blackmagic-io/README.md

 7. **Matrix / Resolution restrictions**:
    - **Rec.601** is only supported for SD display modes (NTSC, PAL, etc.) and is the only matrix supported for SD
    - **Rec.709** and **Rec.2020** are only supported for HD and higher resolutions (720p, 1080p, 2K, 4K, 8K, etc.)
 8. **HLG static metadata is suppressed on transmit by the Blackmagic SDK**: When EOTF is HLG, the SDK transmits zero values for all HDR static metadata fields (display primaries, white point, mastering display luminance, MaxCLL, MaxFALL) over HDMI, even when populated explicitly via `set_static_metadata()`.
-The receive side reads non-zero values faithfully when present in an incoming HLG signal, so the suppression is transmit-side, not receive-side.
-SDI conveys HDR static metadata via SMPTE ST 2108 ANC packets (separate from VPID, which carries only EOTF and matrix); the S2108 path is used for PQ.
-For HLG on SDI, the static metadata is not present in the captured signal.
-This is consistent with the view that HLG is display-referred but stricter than CTA-861.3 permits.
-See [HLG static metadata: faithful on receive, suppressed on Blackmagic transmit](#hlg-static-metadata-faithful-on-receive-suppressed-on-blackmagic-transmit) under HDMI Notes for details.
+This applies to anything built on the Blackmagic SDK, not just this library — confirmed by Blackmagic-to-Blackmagic loopback.
+The receive side reads non-zero HLG static metadata faithfully when present in an incoming signal (primaries, white point, mastering display luminance all arrive intact), so the suppression is transmit-side, not receive-side.
+SDI conveys HDR static metadata via SMPTE ST 2108 ANC packets (separate from VPID, which carries only EOTF and matrix) for PQ.
+For HLG on SDI, the SDK does not transmit ST 2108 packets, so no HDR static metadata reaches the receiver — only EOTF and matrix come through.
+The transmit-side suppression is consistent with the view that HLG does not require mastering display information at the receiver, but stricter than CTA-861.3 permits.

-## HDMI Notes

-This section documents behaviour observed on tested hardware (DeckLink UltraStudio 4K Mini) for the HDMI path, both input and output.
-SDI is generally more deterministic; the notes below apply specifically to HDMI.

-### EDID is partially controllable

-The permutations of EDID negotiation between source and sink mean there is always some degree of uncertainty with HDMI capture; you should test your own setup to confirm behaviour.

-The DeckLink HDMI input advertises an EDID to source devices.
-The library writes the dynamic-range advertisement to enable SDR + HDR PQ + HLG (the SDK default omits HLG).
-Other EDID parameters are not exposed through the SDK and are therefore not available in this library.

-### Format detection at cold start

-Connect your source before starting capture for reliable format detection.
-The SDK's wire-format auto-detection runs cleanly at the start of a capture session and identifies the input as Y'CbCr or R'G'B' based on the source's HDMI signalling.

-### Some mid-stream source switches are not detected

-Most wire-format changes during an active capture — Y'CbCr ↔ R'G'B' transitions within the HDMI signalling protocol — are detected correctly by the SDK and the capture format updates accordingly.

-The exception is the HDMI ↔ DVI **protocol** switching exposed in the AJA Control Panel for AJA devices.
-On tested hardware the HDMI → DVI direction is not reliably detected — the SDK continues to interpret incoming bytes in the previous format until capture is restarted.
-The reverse direction (DVI → HDMI) is detected correctly.
-If you switch source protocol mid-capture, stop and restart capture.

-### 8-bit R'G'B' sources arrive as 10-bit R'G'B' with LSB padding

-Sources sending 8-bit R'G'B' over HDMI (DVI computer signals, AJA devices configured for DVI output in the AJA Control Panel, etc.) arrive as 10-bit R'G'B' with the source's 8-bit values in the high 8 bits and zero LSBs.
-No information is lost; this is a faithful representation.

-The maximum reachable 10-bit value from an 8-bit source is 1020 (= 255 × 4), not 1023.
-Naively treating LSB-padded 8-bit content as native 10-bit (dividing by 1023) gives values systematically ~0.3% lower than the equivalent 8-bit code divided by 255 — at every non-zero point, not just at peak. `(x<<2)/1023 ≠ x/255` for any `x` except zero; the two denominators are just incompatible.

-When the user requests `pixel_format=PixelFormat.BGRA` at `start_capture`, the library handles this automatically: each channel is right-shifted by 2 before float conversion (÷ 255) or uint8 extraction, so `capture_frame_as_rgb` and `capture_frame_as_uint8` recover the exact 0.0–1.0 (or 0–255) mapping for content originating from 8-bit.
+## BGRA and Range Behaviour

+This section documents observed SDK behaviour around the BGRA path and per-source-format range defaults.
+Items here apply to both SDI and HDMI on tested hardware.
+HDMI-specific behaviour is covered in the next section.

 ### BGRA capture and the hardware conversion assumption

 When capturing with `pixel_format=PixelFormat.BGRA`, the SDK on tested hardware delivers actual BGRA frames only when the source is Y'CbCr — performing the matrix conversion **and** range expansion in hardware, yielding full-range 8-bit BGRA.
-(R'G'B' sources are delivered as 10-bit R'G'B' regardless of what was requested; see the previous section for how the library handles that case.)
+(8-bit R'G'B' sources are delivered as 10-bit R'G'B' with LSB padding; see "8-bit R'G'B' sources arrive as 10-bit R'G'B' with LSB padding" under HDMI Notes for how the library handles that case.)
 The library therefore treats BGRA-delivered bytes as full range and applies any `input_narrow_range`-related conversion accordingly (`input_narrow_range` describes the wire signal, not the bytes the library receives).
-This matches observed behaviour on tested hardware but isn't a documented SDK guarantee; if a future driver or hardware delivered narrow-range BGRA from a Y'CbCr source, output from `capture_frame_as_uint8` / `capture_frame_as_rgb` would be slightly compressed.
+This matches observed behaviour on tested hardware but isn't a documented SDK guarantee; if a future driver or hardware delivered narrow-range BGRA from a Y'CbCr source, output from `capture_frame_as_uint8` / `capture_frame_as_rgb` would be incorrectly ranged.

 **Caveat — full-range Y'CbCr sources: behaviour unverified.** The SDK's hardware Y'CbCr → BGRA conversion has been observed to assume narrow range (64-940 luma in 10-bit mapped to 0-255 BGRA) with the conventional broadcast Y'CbCr sources we tested.
 Whether the SDK reads the HDMI AVI InfoFrame's YCC Quantization Range (YQ) field and handles correctly-flagged full-range Y'CbCr sources (e.g. computer GPU output configured for Y'CbCr-Full, certain pattern generators) differently is untested and unknown at this time.
 If YQ is ignored, full-range Y'CbCr values outside 64-940 would be clipped in hardware (0-63 → 0, 941-1023 → 255) before the library sees the frame; no software-side `input_narrow_range=False` could recover those values.
 To be safe with potentially full-range Y'CbCr sources, capture as `PixelFormat.YUV10` or `PixelFormat.YUV8` instead of `PixelFormat.BGRA` and convert with `input_narrow_range=False` at the library level — that path preserves the original code values regardless of how the hardware interprets YQ.